devsylva/JediHolocron-API/README.md

 ### Updating Function: `update_film_data`

-The `update_film_data` function is responsible for fetching film data from the external API and updating your local database accordingly.
+The `update_film_data` function is responsible for fetching film data from the external API and updating your database accordingly.
 This function is designed to be executed at specified intervals, ensuring that your film records remain current.

 #### Implementation Details